High Park will be car-free during the cherry blossom peak bloom

 What do the changes mean?

 The City is committed to providing a safe environment for all visitors to the park.
 Due to safety concerns from traffic congestion and heavy pedestrian presence in and around the park during peak bloom, all non-essential vehicles will be denied access to all areas of High Park during the peak bloom.
 This means you will not be allowed to drive into the park to any of the lots near Grenadier Café, Children’s Playground or High Park Zoo.
-Also keep in mind that parking on the surrounding streets will be very challenging, as they will already be nearly full from residents and parking will be strictly enforced.
+Also keep in mind that parking on the surrounding streets will also be prohibited and be strictly enforced.

 Ward 4 Councillor Gord Perks recently sent out a letter to High Park residents outlining the steps “to help minimize the impact of traffic and congestions in the area” and “ensure public safety in High Park”.
 He also went on to specify that “There will be a significant increase in the number of Parking Enforcement Unit officers (PEOs)” and that “they will be patrolling the streets around the Park.”
 Local residents in the past have complained of cars blocking driveways or double parking on streets and this year cars found illegally parked will be ticketed and even towed as necessary.

 As we get closer to the peak bloom, more details will be released, and I will update everyone with any new information.
-Read the full letter on his website here.
+Read the full letter on Gord Perks website here.

 TTC, bike or walking are encouraged